Painting Plastic Windows: How to Do it

 - Silk matt effect: Silk matt varnishes are the most hard-wearing and have the highest protective effect.
 Easy Eggshell is an excellent choice !

-For optimal adhesion, start by applying a coat of MissPompadour To Bond & Block primerusing a thoroughly cleaned brush.
-Then, let the primer dry for at least four hours.
-Depending on the room temperature, this might take longer.
-Be sure to clean your tools meticulously between primer and paint application, or use separate brushes and rollers.Step 4: Painting
+For optimum adhesion, first apply a good, opaque coat of MissPompadour To Bond & Block as a primer, using a thoroughly cleaned brush.
+Allow the primer to dry for at least 3 hours.
+This might take longer, depending on the ambient temperature.
+Be sure to clean your tools very thoroughly between priming and applying the topcoat, or simply use separate brushes and rollers for each step.

-Pro tip: Choose a day with as little wind as possible for painting the outside of your windows.
-Also, avoid days with high pollen counts in spring.
-Otherwise, flying dust and dirt particles could settle on the paint before it dries.
+pro tip: When painting the outside of your windows, choose a day with as little wind as possible.
+You should also avoid days with high pollen counts in spring.
+Otherwise, airborne dust and dirt particles could settle on the paint before it has a chance to dry.

 - Paintbrush: You can achieve great results when painting plastic windows, even with the MissPompadour fine paintbrush in 25 mm width.